beastrc/learn-web3_dapp/markdown/polkadot/TRANSFER_TOKEN.md

 It’s time to submit your first transaction on Polkadot!
 In this tutorial, we will connect to a Westend node hosted by DataHub to transfer some testnet tokens.
-As you remember from previous tutorials, we funded our account on the **WESTEND** testnet with 1 **WND**.
-Now let’s try to transfer some tokens.
+As you remember from previous tutorials, we funded our account on the **Westend** testnet with 1 **WND**.
+Now let's try to transfer some tokens.

 ---